conholdate/conholdate-blog-content/Conholdate.Total/2022-05-06-how-to-edit-excel-sheet-programmatically-in-nodejs/index.md

 ## How to edit cells in Excel programmatically? {#How-to-edit-cells-in-Excel-programmatically}

 [Node.js Excel library][6] also lets you update a value in a specific cell of an Excel sheet.
-Follow the following steps to achieve this functionality in your Node.js file:
+Please follow the steps below to achieve this functionality.:

   1. Create an object of the [Cells][9] class.
   2. Create an object of the [WorkBook][10] child class by instantiating it with an XLSX file.